-The significance of the dysrhythmia is highlighted by the associated odds ratios for death.
+The greatest morbidity and mortality associated with AF arises from the thromboembolic sequelae however significance of the dysrhythmia is highlighted by the associated odds ratios for death.
 In men with AF in comparison to non AF controls the Odds Ratio for death is 1.5 and in women 1.9.
 Most of the excess mortality occurs early after the diagnosis of AF.

 Atrial Fibrillation (AF) is an atrial tachydysrhythmia characterised by predominantly uncoordinated atrial activation with consequent deterioration of atrial mechanical function.

 The p waves which represent depolarisation of the atria, are absent during atrial fibrillation and the heart rhythm is irregularly irregular.